 Of important note, Villanova is also a town of artists.
 Villanova has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Villanova’s character.

 Also of interest is that Villanova has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Villanova telecommute to their jobs.
-Overall, about 16.83% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.83% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For a small town, there is also a high proportion of single, often educated, people living in Villanova.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Villanova.

 Even though Villanova is a smaller town, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.